-You can add a rubric to a graded discussion to help students understand expectations for the discussion and how you intend to score their replies.
+You can add a rubric to a quiz to help students understand expectations for the quiz and how you intend to score their replies.
 Occasionally, rubrics are added to quizzes when you have an outcome inside of the rubric that you would like to use for alignment purposes.
 In addition to quizzes, rubrics can also be added to graded discussions and assignments.

 In Course Navigation, click the Quizzes link.

 Click the Options icon and select the Show Rubric link .

 To find an existing rubric, click the Find a Rubric link.

 You can find rubrics that were created in previous quizzes as well as rubrics created in other courses where you have an instructor role.

 In the first column, select a course or account .
 In the second column, locate and click the name of a rubric .
 You can view the criteria and points in each rubric.
 To select a rubric for the quiz, scroll to the bottom of the rubric and click the Use This Rubric button .

 To reopen the rubric and select rubric settings, click the Edit icon.